nishitpatel01/nishitpatel01/README.md

 ### Hi there 👋

-I am an experienced data scientist with more than 10 years of experience building large scale machine learning and data analytics platforms and solutions.
+I am an experienced data scientist & engineer with more than 10 years of experience building large scale machine learning and data analytics platforms and solutions.
 I am currently an AI/ML & Data Analytics specialist engineer at Google Cloud.

 Connect:
 <div id="badges">